Lionel B. Fletcher: Biography

 Fletcher was born in Maitland, New South Wales, eighth and final child to John and Eliza (née Bale) Fletcher.
 His father was a Methodist lay preacher.
 All seven of his sons, including Michael Scott Fletcher, became preachers and at least three were ordained as Methodist ministers.
 Fletcher attended Newington College (1890–1892) before doing an apprenticeship on the vessel 'Maquarie'.
 He was converted in July 1896 after an evangelistic confrontation with his brother, Henry.
 "I went to bed in a violent rage," said Fletcher, "but I had gone far enough, and the mighty hand of God gripped my life that night."
 On 24 January 1900, Fletcher married Maude Harris Basham and together they had several children.

 Pastoral ministry

 Fletcher pastored in three churches over the course of his life.
 First, from 1909 to 1915, he pastored in Port Adelaide where his predecessor was Rev. Joseph Coles Kirby.
-Second, at Wood Street church in Cardiff, Wales from 1916 to 1922.
+Second, at Wood Street Congregational Church in Cardiff, Wales from 1916 to 1922.
 His third pastorate was at the Beresford Street church in Auckland, New Zealand from 1923 to 1932.